LukachoLombardi/feliz_jueves/README.md

 Add it to your autostart or create a cron job or whatever and you're good to go.

 ## Settings
 The Settings should be pretty self explanatory.
 Guides on getting your user token can be found online.
+Just extract it and put it into a "token.txt" in the script directory.